One of the most common questions we get at Uscreen is:

 Which Devices Does Your Audience Stream on?

-There are mainly 2 types of of streaming devices where you can launch your apps:
+There are mainly 2 types of of streaming devices where the best OTT platforms you can launch your mobile apps:

 - Mobile apps: both smartphones and tablets

 - TV apps: Smart TV apps and apps on TV-connected devices like streaming sticks and boxes

 Let’s consider viewing trends across devices.
 We took a look at a few key data points, including the devices with…

 …so you can understand where most people are streaming.

 Here’s how the viewing stats break down in the U.S. and worldwide:

 - TV and mobile devices net the most viewing hours.

 These 2 categories make up 78% of all streaming viewing hours in the U.S., with TV at 54% and mobile at 24%.